dantaki/SV2/doc/README.md

 ## Troubleshooting

 Since SV<sup>2</sup> uses Cython, error messages may be cryptic.
 A `Segmentation Fault` typically indicates the input files are not formatted correctly.

+If you encounter this error: `UserWarning: Trying to unpickle estimator SVC from version pre-0.18 when using version 0.18.1.
+This might lead to breaking code or invalid results.
+Use at your own risk.`, install scikit-learn v0.17 `pip install scikit-learn==0.17`

 For any bugs or errors in SV<sup>2</sup> please contact Danny Antaki <dantaki@ucsd.edu>